-The GVC begins with a quality curriculum.
-Portland Public Schools has not been able to prioritize the adoption of comprehensive instructional resources; as a result, students have been using outdated instructional resources that impact their learning.
-The funds requested would support purchasing materials that would not only bring instructional resources current, but would allow the district to get back on the state's materials adoption cycle.
-For the first time in decades, PPS would have the full complement of resources for students across subject areas.
+Portland Public Schools has not been able to prioritize the adoption of comprehensive print and digital instructional materials in the last ten years; as a result, students and teachers have been using outdated instructional resources that have impacted teaching and learning.
+The funds requested would support the purchasing of curriculum in core content areas such as language arts, mathematics, science, social-emotional learning, social sciences, English as a second language, and the visual and performing arts.
+This investment would not only bring instructional resources current, but would also allow the district to get back on the state's materials adoption cycle and comply with ODE's Standards for Public Elementary and Secondary Schools.
+For the first time in decades, PPS would have a comprehensive offering of high-quality instructional resources for students across grades and nearly all subject areas.

-A. \$41,384,000.00 - Full funding would allow for the adoption of comprehensive and current instructional materials, across all subject areas, K - 12.
-This would lead to a) students working with standards-based and updated instructional materials, and, b) would allow for a return to the full Oregon textbook adoption cycle.
+- A. \$29,644,000 Full funding would allow for the adoption of comprehensive and current instructional materials, across core subject areas, including language arts, math, science, the arts and social emotional learning.
+This would lead to a) students working with high-quality, standards-based instructional materials, and, b) would allow for a return to the Oregon textbook adoption cycle. - B. \$25,360,000 Funding at this level would mean reducing investments in some content areas like science, English as a Second Language, and the arts.
+This would mean fewer print, digital, or intervention materials would be available in the content areas which are reduced.